 - 1. Children of New Pacific School full-time employees18 - 2.
 Siblings of students admitted to or attending New Pacific School - 3.
-Students who reside within the District who qualify for Free or Reduced Price Meals19 - 4.
-Students currently in foster care
+Students who reside within the District who qualify for Free or Reduced Price Meals 19 - 4.
+Students currently in foster care - 5.
+Students who reside within the District

-$^{^{18}\,}$ The total number of students granted preference listed above shall be limited to no more than a total of 10% of New Pacific School enrollment.
+$^{^{18}}$ The total number of students granted preference listed above shall be limited to no more than a total of 10% of New Pacific School enrollment.